 In order to meet water supply and water facilities planning requirements, local government comprehensive plans must address the following:

 - Revise the Potable Water Sub-Element to adopt a water supply facilities work plan covering at least a 10-year planning period to meet existing and projected demand.
-The work plan should address those water supply facilities for which the local government has responsibility and include the facilities needed to develop alternative water supplies.
-The work plan should also identify conservation and reuse measures to meet future needs.
+The work plan must address those water supply facilities for which the local government has responsibility and include the facilities needed to develop alternative water supplies.
+The work plan must also identify conservation and reuse measures to meet future needs.
 [Section 163.3177(6)(c), Florida Statutes.]

 - Revise the Conservation Element to assess current and projected water needs and sources for at least a 10-year planning period.
-The analysis must consider the existing levels of water conservation, use, and protection and the applicable policies of the water management district, and the district’s approved regional water supply plan.
-In the absence of an approved regional water supply plan, the analysis must consider the district’s approved water management plan.
+The analysis must consider the existing levels of water conservation, use, and protection, the applicable policies of the water management district, and the district's approved regional water supply plan.
+In the absence of an approved regional water supply plan, the analysis must consider the district's approved water management plan.
 [Section 163.3177(6)(d)3, Florida Statutes.]

 - During the Evaluation and Appraisal review, determine if comprehensive plan amendments are necessary to reflect statutory changes related to water supply and facilities planning since the last update to the comprehensive plan.
-If necessary, transmit the amendments to incorporate the statutory changes as appropriate.
+If necessary, adopt the plan amendments to incorporate the statutory changes as appropriate.
 [Section 163.3191(1) and (2), Florida Statutes.]

 Applicable Florida Statutes

-The Department has prepared the following two guidebooks to help local governments understand how to prepare a water supply plan and what it should contain, and to explain the data and analysis needed to support comprehensive plan amendments which significantly impact water supply demand or call for an expansion of major water facilities.
+The Department of Economic Opportunity has prepared the following two guidebooks to help local governments understand how to prepare a water supply plan and what it should contain, and to explain the data and analysis needed to support comprehensive plan amendments which significantly impact water supply demand or call for an expansion of major water facilities.